Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Framework

 Equation \eqref{eq:mean_red} highlights two reasons why elites may have different redistributive choices than non-elites.
 First, the distribution of fairness ideals among elites (the $\alpha$'s) may differ from those among non-elites.
 Second, $Y_{ip}^M$ and $Y_{ip}^O$ may differ for elites and non-elites.
-In other words, elites who follow a meritocratic fairness ideal or do not conform with any of the fairness ideals defined above may redistribute different amounts than the corresponding non-elites.
+In other words, elites who follow a meritocratic fairness ideal or fall outside the three classifications above may redistribute different amounts than the corresponding non-elites.